compound-finance/comet/docs/README.md

 ## Introduction

-Compound III is a protocol on Ethereum which enables supplying of crypto assets as collateral in order to borrow the *base asset*, which is USDC.
+Compound III is an EVM compatible protcol that enables supplying of crypto assets as collateral in order to borrow the *base asset*.
 Accounts can also earn interest by supplying the base asset to the protocol.
 The codebase is [open-source](https://github.com/compound-finance/compound-v3), and maintained by the community.

+The initial deployment of Compound III is on Ethereum and the base asset is USDC.

 The [v3.compound.finance](https://v3.compound.finance) interface is [open-source](https://github.com/compound-finance/palisade), deployed to IPFS, and is maintained by the community.